-- recognizing the importance of providing dementia education for their staff and providing the appropriate level of training for all involved staff
+- recognizing the importance of providing dementia specific education for their staff and providing the appropriate level of training for all involved staff

 - ensuring consistent staffing in the secure unit including assigning a full-time recreation worker to the unit

 These changes had a positive impact, but they soon realized that there was still room for improvement.

 In gathering background information by talking to family, caregivers, nurses and management, a common observation was that the residents had nothing to do.
 There was consensus that there should be more programs in the activity calendar and most people suggested that there should be more entertainment and social events.

 - Educate staff

 - Update dementia care plan and establish appropriate activities for each resident

 Good observations, but implementing change is not that simple!
 Each individual resident needs to have “things to do” that are meaningful and beneficial to them.
 There is no one size fits all solution.
 It requires everyone in the circle of care to take responsibility for the well-being of the residents and to ensure that they are receiving the appropriate level of engagement.

 To make the biggest impact in the shortest time, a recreation schedule was established to provide many opportunities for the residents to participate in small group programs throughout the day.
 By having a published schedule, these activities could develop into a routine on the unit, anticipated by both staff and residents.
 By offering programs at the appropriate time of day for the type of activity and ensuring that the program meets the objectives for each participant, a good start was made in engaging the residents.

 To get started, an outline of a daily schedule was created with general categories of programs that were appropriate for the ebb and flow of energy and attention that occur in a typical day (see the accompanying article “Timing is Everything - Choosing the Appropriate Activity Time”: